094459/newsletter-oss-projects/README.md

 [aws-advanced-nodejs-wrapper](https://aws-oss.beachgeek.co.uk/465) is complementary to an existing NodeJS driver and aims to extend the functionality of the driver to enable applications to take full advantage of the features of clustered databases such as Amazon Aurora.
 In other words, the AWS Advanced NodeJS Wrapper does not connect directly to any database, but enables support of AWS and Aurora functionalities on top of an underlying NodeJS driver of the user's choice.
 Hosting a database cluster in the cloud via Aurora is able to provide users with sets of features and configurations to obtain maximum performance and availability, such as database failover.
 However, at the moment, most existing drivers do not currently support those functionalities or are not able to entirely take advantage of it.
 The main idea behind the AWS Advanced NodeJS Wrapper is to add a software layer on top of an existing NodeJS driver that would enable all the enhancements brought by Aurora, without requiring users to change their workflow with their databases and existing NodeJS drivers. (#205)

+**aws-client-monitor**

+[aws-client-monitor](https://aws-oss.beachgeek.co.uk/496) is a new tool from Roman Tsypuk designed to analyse applications interacting with AWS services.
+It's particularly useful during local development, troubleshooting, or profiling third-party applications.
+It allows you to do real-time monitoring, capturing and displaying AWS API invocations in real time, and is easy to get started with.
+It comes with a gorgeous dashboard, so this is on my todo list to try out. (#207)

 **aws-iatk**

 [aws-iatk](https://aws-oss.beachgeek.co.uk/3fc) AWS Integrated Application Test Kit (IATK), a new open-source test library that makes it easier for developers to create tests for cloud applications with increased speed and accuracy.
 With AWS IATK, developers can quickly write tests that exercise their code and its AWS integrations against an environment in the cloud, making it easier to catch mistakes early in the development process.
 IATK includes utilities to generate test events, validate event delivery and structure in Amazon EventBridge Event Bus, and assertions to validate call flow using AWS X-Ray traces.
 The [AWS IATK](https://aws-oss.beachgeek.co.uk/3g0) is available for Python3.8+.
 To help you get started, check out the supporting blog post from Dan Fox and Brian Krygsman, [Introducing the AWS Integrated Application Test Kit (IATK)](https://aws-oss.beachgeek.co.uk/3fz). (#180)